Kalixie/Genome-Assembly---Salmonella-enterica-/README.md

 ### Result Visualisation and Analysis

 Aligned reads were visualized in Integrative Genomics Viewer (IGV) (v.
 2.19.7) (Robinson et al., 2011) through the transfer of files locally.
+Additional assembled genome visualisation was performed through the use of Proksee (Grant et al., 2023).
 QUAST (v.
 5.3.0) was used to generate statistics based on the assembly and reference genome (Gurevich et al., 2013).

 ## Results